cmy2k/drawerpanel/README.md

   - int (110)
 - **animationDuration** milliseconds the animation should take when opening or closing the panel
   - int (400)
+- **onResizeStop** callback function that should execute when the user stops resizing a resizable panel
+  - function (null)

 ### Public methods
 ```javascript